Eliga/meteor-test-packages-bug/README.md

 meteor-test-packages-bug
 ========================

-Tiny bug in meteor test-packages
+Tiny bug in test-packages with meteor 0.6.6.1

 $ meteor test-packages